MA Archaeology and Social Anthropology

 - consumption, exchange and technology

-You will select a further two courses from available option courses in archaeology and social anthropology.
+You will select two more courses from available option courses in archaeology and social anthropology.

 - Mesolithic and Neolithic Europe

 - the prehistoric Mediterranean